-You may be so dazzled by the stunning array of chocolates and goodies on offer at these west London boutiques (not to mention the delicious smells pouring out of the open-view kitchen) that you'll overlook the fact that they serve hot chocolate... but don't.
-Peruse the menu, chalked up on a blackboard and changing regularly, place your order, then sit back and watch them prepare it.
+You may be so dazzled by the stunning array of chocolates and goodies on offer at these west London boutiques (not to mention the delicious smells pouring out of the open-view kitchen) that you'll overlook the fact they serve hot chocolate... but don't.
+Peruse the menu, chalked up on a blackboard and changed regularly, place your order, then sit back and watch them prepare it.
 For a little luxury, go for the 'fluffy bunny' with a tail of whipped cream, or make your own drink by stirring a hot chocolate block into warm milk.

 The hot chocolate goodies are available to purchase to make your own drinks at home too.

 Melt Chocolates, 58 Ledbury Road, Notting Hill, W11 2AA, and 6 Clarendon Road, Holland Park, W11 3AA.